mthh/external-issue-checker/README.md

 It's time to check with `external-issue-checker`!

-Currently, it supports GitHub repositories/issues, but it might be extended to support other platforms (such as GitLab, Codeberg, etc.) in the future.
+Currently, it supports GitHub and GitLab issues and pull (or merge) requests, but it might be extended to support other platforms (such as Bitbucket, Codeberg, etc.) in the future.

 ## Demo